-- in subcutaneous fluid administration for achieving hydration (1.1) - to increase the dispersion and absorption of other injected drugs (1.2) in subcutaneous urography for improving resorption of radiopaque - agents (1.3)
+- in subcutaneous fluid administration for achieving hydration (1.1) - to increase the dispersion and absorption of other injected drugs (1.2) - in subcutaneous urography for improving resorption of radiopaque agents (1.3)

-DOSAGE AND ADMINISTRATION
+-DOSAGE AND ADMINISTRATION -

-- See Full Prescribing Information for all approved routes of administration. - Subcutaneous fluid administration: - Inject 150 U HYLENEX recombinant prior to subcutaneous fluid administration.
+- See Full Prescribing Information for all approved routes of administration.
+(2.1) - Subcutaneous Fluid Administration: Inject 150 USP units HYLENEX recombinant prior to subcutaneous fluid administration.
 It will facilitate absorption of 1,000 mL or more of solution.
 The dosage of subcutaneous fluids administered is dependent upon the age, weight, and clinical condition of the patient as well as laboratory determinations.
 The rate and volume of subcutaneous fluid administration should not exceed those employed for intravenous infusion.
-(2.2) - Increasing dispersion and absorption of injected or subcutaneously infused drugs:

-Inject 50-300 U (most typically 150 U) HYLENEX recombinant prior to drug administration.
-Alternatively, add 50-300 U (most typically 150 U) HYLENEX recombinant to the injection solution.
-(2.3)
+(2.2) - Increasing Dispersion and Absorption of Injected or Subcutaneously Infused Drugs: Inject 50 units to 300 units (most typically 150 USP units) HYLENEX recombinant prior to drug administration.

-Subcutaneous Urography: Inject 75 U HYLENEX recombinant subcutaneously over each scapula, followed by injection of the contrast medium at the same sites.
+Alternatively, add 50 units to 300 units (most typically 150 USP units) HYLENEX recombinant to the injection solution.
+(2.3) - Subcutaneous Urography: Inject 75 USP units HYLENEX recombinant subcutaneously over each scapula, followed by injection of the contrast medium at the same sites.
 (2.4)